-This was my first ever post back when my little girl, Lily, was just 10 weeks old.
+This was my first ever post back when my little girl, Lily, was just 10 weeks old and I was completely new to motherhood.
 It is still one of my very favourite posts and one that I’m proud of as it’s an honest and (I hope!) helpful guide of what those first weeks are like (or were for me, anyway!)

 OK.
 So BB (my amazing, wonderful, gorgeous little miracle that is our ‘Beautiful Bear’) is 10 weeks old today and I’ve been thinking about what advice I would offer to other new mummies and what tips I’ve found to be really useful since our teeny tiny cherub was born.

 MAKE YOURSELF A LITTLE STASH OF SNACKS AND DRINKS NEXT TO THE PLACE YOU’VE CHOSEN TO FEED YOUR MUNCHKIN (I.E. THE SOFA)

 Your baby will feed “on demand” i.e. whenever they want to.